IAA-InvCodes/G-MILOS/README.md

-# GPU-MILOS
+# G-MILOS

 ## Description

-This repository contains an implementacion of MILOS using CUDA and will get you a copy of the project up and running on your local machine for development and testing purposes.
-An extended user manual can be found [here](gmilos_manual.pdf).
-But in this page you can find a quick overview about how to install the necessary libraries, the types of files used and how to use the program.
-In this manual we will assume that CUDA is installed on the system.
-The oldest version of CUDA supported by the code is 3.5 .
+Authors: Manuel Cabrera, Juan P. Cobos, Luis Bellot Rubio (IAA-CSIC).

+This work has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 824135 (SOLARNET).

+For questions, please contact Luis Bellot (lbellot@iaa.es).

+## Introduction

+This repository contains G-MLOS, a CUDA implementation of the P-MILOS inversion code for Graphics Processing Units (GPUs).
+G-MILOS is the first Milne-Eddington inversion code based on the Levenberg-Marquardt algorimth running on GPUs.
+It can invert full spectropolarimetric measurements of photospheric spectral lines using a one-component Milne-Eddington atmosphere and taking into account the transmission profile of the instrument and stray-light contamination.
+The code reaches speeds of 7400 pixels per second on an NVIDIA Tesla V100 GPU during the inversion of a full Stokes data cube in FITS format (4 Stokes profiles, 30 wavelength samples) with 9 free parameters, a maximum of 50 iteration steps, and PSF convolution.

+In this page we explain how to install and run the code.
+We also provide a brief overview of the input/output files.
+A complete user manual can be found [here](gmilos_manual.pdf)

 ## Requeriments

+CUDA must be installed on the system.
+The oldest version of CUDA supported by G-MILOS is 5.0.

 ### Libraries